 BTEC Level 3 - These are vocational qualifications which give students the opportunity to study a particular subject in a vocational context.
 They are assessed through both external examinations and coursework units which will be assessed at various points throughout the 2 years.
 This makes them ideal for students who have a strong interest in a particular vocation, or who think that they are suited to a modular approach to assessment.
-Units are assessed through presentations, coursework and online assessments.
 All Level 3 courses give students a strong practical guidance of the key elements of the subject material.

 BTEC Level 2 - Vocational qualifications which give students the opportunity to complete a number of units surrounding the core subject.
-Units are assessed through presentations, coursework and online assessments.
 All Level 2 courses give students a strong practical guidance of the key elements of the subject material.
 This programme of study is best suited to those students who have not yet achieved 4 or more passes at 4 or above in their GCSEs and need one more year to be ready for a level 3 programme of study

 Advanced Level BTEC Level 3 BTEC Level 2

 Art & Design Business Studies Business

-Biology Business Studies Health & Social Care ICT Health & Social Care ICT
+Biology Health & Social Care Health & Social Care

+Business Studies ICT ICT

-Chemistry Computer Science Music Technology Performing Arts Sports Studies Travel & Tourism
+Chemistry Performing Arts Sports Studies

+Computer Science Science Travel & Tourism

-Design Technology Economics Science Sports Studies
+Design Technology Sports Studies

+Economics Travel & Tourism

-English Literature Geography History
+English Literature

+Geography

+History

+Maths

-Core Maths Further Maths
+Further Maths

+Music Technology

 Philosophy & Ethics

+Physics

+Psychology

-Physics Psychology Sociology
+Sociology